Photo by Icebreaker Mackinaw Maritime Museum

 The museum offers tours of the engine room, captain’s quarters, ward room, bridge, and mess hall while explaining the history of the ship’s long career.

-The Historic Mill Creek Discovery Park is the site of the early 1800’s mill that supplied lumber for much of the area’s buildings.
+The Historic Mill Creek is the site of the early 1800’s mill that supplied lumber for much of the area’s buildings.
 Overlooking Lake Huron, the mill, and a grist mill, were used into the mid 1800’s.
 The park is a National Registered Historic Site and opened to the public as part of the Mackinac State Historic Parks in 1984.

 McGulpin Rock, near Mackinaw City in Northern Michigan, has been used as a navigational tool since before the Pilgrims landed.
 In 1615, French explorers noted the huge rock near the Straits of Mackinaw.
 It’s nine feet tall and weighs in at 54 tons, and is located down the hillside from McGulpin Point Lighthouse, just outside Mackinaw City.
 The boulder can be reached by walking down the path behind the lighthouse or driving down the road just outside the entrance to the lighthouse.